DevOps8012/datasite/readme.txt

 DataSite
 This is a Django/Python project.
-Nothing to crazy here.
+Nothing too crazy here.